-This fun day in Seattle exploring downtown Georgetown is a great way to explore Seattle beyond the typical tourist destinations.
+Exploring the Georgetown neighborhood is a great way to explore Seattle beyond the typical tourist destinations.
+For locals, it’s a getaway without the hassle of getting away.

 In this article, I share an itinerary I created after living in downtown Seattle for four years.
 Before I moved out of the city and took off on my remote work adventure, I wanted to have a fun, local adventure with my friends – sharing with them some of my favorite spots that I had found as a downtown local and exploring some new spaces in Georgetown.
 This is that itinerary, shared here so others looking for a local day trip in Seattle that’s cheap, interesting, and fun.
 It’s perfect for a daytime date, staycation, or friend adventure.